camwestwood/xapi/recipes/case/close-case.md

 ```

 ### Object
-The Object is the case is being closed.
+The Object is the case being closed.

 Common entity identifier: [ObjectA](/common_structures.md#objecta).
 There is no subType extension in the Object entity in this Statement.